irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 Run cat on different files and directories.
 Then try to cat multiple files.= $ cd /c/Git\ hub, $ echo "hello" > textfile.txt, $ cat textfile.txt hello

 8. less
+Quiz
+How do you quit out of a less command?=